BeneathTheInk/lazybones/README.md

 ## Documentation

-For quick documentation on each function, please see the inline comments in the source code.
-These comments are in [Doxxo](https://github.com/BeneathTheInk/doxxo) format, so you can also build them for a prettier experience.
+We have [pretty HTML docs](http://beneaththeink.github.io/lazybones/lazybones.html) with inline source code hosted on Github Pages.
+This documentation is generated from block-level comments in the code using [Doxxo](https://github.com/BeneathTheInk/doxxo), so you can also build them locally.

 ```bash
 npm run build-docs